-- Is there agreement among the parties who have direction rights?
-To the extent the ownership of a CLO equity tranche is broadly dispersed among several unaffiliated investors, it can be more difficult to find a controlling percentage of investors to agree on the type, preferred terms, and most opportune timing of a Rate Adjustment Transaction (stemming from, among other things, disagreements over whether there is further room for spread tightening). - What kinds of consent or other documentation constraints exist?
-The requirements set out in CLO indentures for effecting refinancings or re-pricings and for entering into supplemental indentures, including the thresholds for consent from holders of CLO debt and/or equity tranches, can be elaborate and complex.
-These potentially overlapping requirements may limit the ability to make certain changes to deal terms, to refinance certain tranches, or to otherwise alter a CLO's capital structure.
+Is there agreement among the parties that have direction rights?
+To the extent the ownership of a CLO equity tranche is broadly dispersed among several unaffiliated investors, it can be more difficult to find a controlling percentage of investors to agree on the type, preferred terms, and most opportune timing of a Rate Adjustment Transaction (stemming from, among other things, disagreements over whether there is further room for spread tightening).